Burnout and Resilience

 Create more of a work-life balance throughout the season.

 Working to create ‘work-life balance’ can be a little more complicated for guides.
 However, recognizing that we are not invincible and still need to take care of ourselves is a huge step towards resilience.
-Integrating short, attainable self-care routines, monitoring or cutting back on substance use, and taking breaks when we need it (short breaks during trips, and taking weeks off if financially feasible) are ways to work towards this.
+Integrating short & attainable self-care routines, monitoring or cutting back on substance use, and taking breaks when needed (short breaks during trips, and taking weeks off if financially feasible) are ways to work towards this.

 Find opportunities for personal growth and development.